Tubuloglomerular feedback: Mechanism

 The macula densa is a collection of densely packed epithelial cells at the junction of the thick ascending limb (TAL) and distal convoluted tubule (DCT).
 As the TAL ascends through the renal cortex, it encounters its own glomerulus, bringing the macula densa to rest at the angle between the afferent and efferent arterioles.
 The macula densa's position enables it to rapidly alter afferent arteriolar resistance in response to changes in the flow rate through the distal nephron.

 The macula densa uses the composition of the tubular fluid as an indicator of GFR.
 A large sodium chloride concentration is indicative of an elevated GFR, while low sodium chloride concentration indicates a depressed GFR.
 Sodium chloride is sensed by the macula densa mainly by an apical Na-K-2Cl cotransporter (NKCC2).
 The relationship between the TGF and NKCC2 can be seen through the administration of loop diuretics like furosemide.
-Furosemide blocks NaCl reabsorption mediated by the NKCC2 at the ascending loop of henle, which leads to decreased renin release.
+Furosemide blocks NaCl reabsorption mediated by the NKCC2 at the ascending loop of Henle, which leads to increased renin release.
 Excluding loop diuretic use, the usual situation that causes a reduction in reabsorption of NaCl via the NKCC2 at the macula densa (DCT) is a low tubular lumen concentration of NaCl due to low GFR.
 Reduced NaCl uptake via the NKCC2 at the macula densa leads to increased renin release, which leads to restoration of plasma volume, and to dilation of the afferent arterioles, which leads to increased renal plasma flow and increased GFR.

 The macula densa's detection of elevated sodium chloride concentration in the tubular lumen, which leads to a decrease in GFR, is based on the concept of purinergic signaling.

 In response to increased flow of tubular fluid in the thick ascending limb/ increased sodium chloride (salt) concentration at the macula densa: